Jaguars fire GM Dave Caldwell following 10th straight loss

 JACKSONVILLE, Fla.
-(AP) — The Jacksonville Jaguars fired general manager Dave Caldwell on Sunday after the team’s 10th consecutive loss and sending a clear message that the small-market franchise is headed in a new direction.
+(AP) — The Jacksonville Jaguars fired general manager Dave Caldwell on Sunday after the team’s 10th consecutive loss, sending a clear message that the small-market franchise is headed in a new direction.

 It was a move many thought owner Shad Khan should have made at the end of last season.
 But Khan gave Caldwell another chance to make Jacksonville a playoff contender for just the second time in his eight-year tenure.